abu-lang/abudsl/README.md

 ```
 do x = 4, y = 1
 ```
-yields a list of updates that, when commited, will simultaneously modify both resources `x` and `y`.
+yields a list of updates that, when committed, will simultaneously modify both resources `x` and `y`.

 #### External tasks